glycerine/spread-src-4.4.0/README.md

-Considering Paxos or Raft, but worried they will be too slow?
-Why you should learn about virtual synchrony instead.
+Building a CP system and considering Paxos or Raft, but worried they will be too slow?
+Why you should learn about virtual synchrony
 -----------------

 "[Users have] included the New York and Swiss Stock Exchange, the French Air Traffic Control System, the US Navy AEGIS, dozens of telecommunications provisioning systems, the control system of some of the world’s largest electric and gas grid managers, and all sorts of financial applications."